 Monkey Subdues White Bone Demon and Shaoju Opera

 Monkey King Subdues the White Bone Demon is the most popular episode in the Journey to the West, which has been performed on various Chinese Opera stages for at least a century.

-Among all White Bone Demon operas, Shaoju opera (绍剧) is the earliest and best known, with the monkey king played by four generations of Zhang family: from Liu Xiao Lingtong’s great grandfather to Liu Xiao Lingtong himself.
+Among all White Bone Demon operas, Shaoju opera (绍剧) is the earliest and best known, with the monkey king played by four generations of the Zhang family: from Liu Xiao Lingtong’s great grandfather to Liu Xiao Lingtong himself.

-400 years ago when a large number of Chinese fled the capital and the land in the north of Yangtze River in the face of strong attacks from early Manchus, Qinqiang (秦腔), a Shaanxi opera, was brought to Zhejiang and gradually developed into Shaoju, which explains why Shaoju has more in common with vocally-strong and action-oriented northern operas, including Beijing opera, than subtle and soothing Jiangnan operas, such as Yueju, Xiju and Huju.
+400 years ago when a large number of Chinese fled the capital and the land in the north of the Yangtze River in the face of strong attacks from early Manchus, Qinqiang (秦腔), a Shaanxi opera, was brought to Zhejiang and gradually developed into Shaoju, which explains why Shaoju has more in common with vocally-strong and action-oriented northern operas, including Beijing opera than subtle and soothing Jiangnan operas, such as Yueju, Xiju and Huju.

 Of all Shaoju opera Repertoires, Monkey King Subdues White Bone Demon stands for the highest level of Shaoju stage performance and presence.
-The drama was made into film in 1960, in which Liu Xiao Lingtong’s father Liu Lingtong (1924 – 2014) played the Monkey King.
+The drama was made into a film in 1960, in which Liu Xiao Lingtong’s father Liu Lingtong (1924 – 2014) played the Monkey King.